Leullque/ece143_group10/README.md

 ### File structure
 1. /archive: zipped datasets
+2. /modules/cleaning: methods used in cleaning
+3. /modules/visualization: methods used in visualization
-2. EOQ.py: perform EOQ analysis
+4. EOQ.py: perform EOQ analysis
+5. prediction.py: source file for model training and evaluation
-3. visualization.ipynb: visualization part and exploratory data analysis
+6. visualization.ipynb: visualization part and exploratory data analysis
-4. /modules/cleaning: methods used in cleaning
-   1. clean_.py: data cleanning methods
-   2. _read.py: data assimilation methods
-5. /modules/visualization: methods used in visualization

 ### How to clean data:
 run python3 clean_.py -> new .csv files generated in /archive -> generate zip files from this